 Thule T2 Pro XT

-The Thule T2 Pro XT is far and above the best hitch-mounted bike rack.
-And it's not even close.
-It has held top honors in this review for a few years now.
-This rack effectively blends a supremely high level of versatility with a tremendous level of user-friendliness.
+The Thule T2 Pro XT is, by far, our favorite hitch-mounted bike rack.
+This rack has held onto top honors in this review for a few years now because it effectively blends a supremely high level of versatility with a tremendous level of user-friendliness.
 Whether you're hauling around carbon fiber road bikes or downhill rigs, this rack gets it done in a hassle-free and safe manner.
-We also tested this with the Thule T2 Pro XT 2 Bike Add-On and the combo also took home an Editors' Choice for carrying four bikes.
+We also tested this with the Thule T2 Pro XT 2 Bike Add-On, and the combo is also our favorite for carrying four bikes.

-Overall, we found the ergonomics to be excellent, with ratcheting wheel clamp arms that adjust with one hand, and a low loading height.
-Thoughtful design features are everywhere, including the wide wheel trays that give fat bike enthusiasts a viable hitch mount option, and compatibility with all sizes of tires and wheels.
+Overall, we found the ergonomics to be excellent, with a low loading height and ratcheting wheel clamp arms that adjust with one hand.
+Thoughtful design features are everywhere, including wide wheel trays that give fat bike enthusiasts a viable hitch mount option, and compatibility with all sizes of tires and wheels.
 Thule has further enhanced this rack's overall ease of use by moving the tilt-release mechanism out to the end of the main support arm.
 It's now a one-handed task to tilt the rack up or down, making it easier than ever before to access the rear of your vehicle.
-Add the tool-free attachment (trust us, you will not miss fiddling with a threaded hitch pin and lock) and you have our clear winner.
+Add the tool-free attachment (trust us, you will not miss fiddling with a threaded hitch pin and lock) and you have a clear winner.

 Read review: Thule T2 Pro XT

 Best Overall Roof Rack